okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * Updates to clients sometimes received an error response if they contained values for `client_id_issued_at` or `client_secret_expires_at`.
 (OKTA-131647)

-* For API Access Management customers who use Okta OpenID Connect Access Tokens, we have changed the way those Access Tokens are signed.
-You can no longer self-validate them.
+* API Access Management customers can no longer self-validate the Okta Access Token.
 (OKTA-131885)

 ### Looking for Something Else?